I’m being too gentle with my words. Too delicate.

 It’s a patriarchal sh*t pile out there, and sadly, it’s full of women, too.
 And I have to pick away at that scab.

 Beautiful rage is good.
 It’s motivating and stokes change.
-This space allows me to share the things that anger me or make me smile.
-A place to share the beauty I see within the rage, and without.
+There’s beauty within the rage, and without.

 I’m not just screaming into the abyss, unnoticed.
 I’m demanding to be heard and expecting that you’ll listen.